BA372 — Tarchitecture — Marketecture

 airline routing, airport passenger routing, on-line book selling, inventory management, etc.:

-- Has established architectural patterns.
+- Have established one or just a few architectural patterns.

 - Both tarchitects and marketects MUST have a thorough understanding of the problem domain:

 - Requirements gathering / needs analysis.

 - Hohmann's requirements for a tarchitect:

 - Deep understanding of the problem domain.

 - Must have gone through several full release cycles of (the) product(s).

 - Problem: Why is

 the (domain) consulting/software development model so successful?